Monts d'Ardèche

 Geology

 The park encompasses diverse geological formations including Hercynian granite and gneiss forming the basement rocks, overlain by Mesozoic sediments in some areas and capped by young volcanic rocks on the high plateaux.
-The volcanic heritage includes basalt flows, phonolite domes, and maars that erupted as recently as a few tens of thousands of years ago.
-Spectacular gorges cut through the crystalline rocks by rivers including the Ardèche, Beaume, and Eyrieux expose geological sections spanning hundreds of millions of years.
+The volcanic heritage — central to the park's UNESCO Global Geopark status — includes basalt flows, phonolite domes, and maars that erupted as recently as approximately 47,000 years ago, representing one of the densest concentrations of volcanic landforms in Europe.
+[1] Spectacular gorges cut through the crystalline rocks by rivers including the Ardèche, Beaume, and Eyrieux expose geological sections spanning hundreds of millions of years.
 Columnar basalt formations at sites like the Cascade du Ray-Pic showcase dramatic volcanic structures.
+The park contains 61 geological sites of major significance identified within the Geopark framework.
+[2]

 Climate And Weather